Nchetana24/nchetana_Tell-Stories-with-Data/README.md

 # About me
 Hello everyone.
-My name is Niratakarn Chetanachan, and you can call me 'Preme'.
+My name is Niratakarn Chetanachan, and you can call me "Preme".
 I come from Thailand.
 I'm currently a Master's student in Chemical Engineering, and I'll be graduating in December this year.

 # What I hope to learn